marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-08 - Libraries/Problem0009 - Late Book Fee Calculator/problem.md

 Textbooks: First 14 days free, then $5 per day Reference books: First 10 days free, then $3 per day

-Write a function calculate_late_fees that takes the days_borrowed and the book_type and returns the total late fee for the book (integer)
+Write a function calculate_late_fees that takes the days_borrowed and the book_type as input parameters and returns the total late fee for the book (integer)

 ## Input Description
 Number of days the book is overdue (integer)